LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 </div>

-Make sure to proof read your resume and also ask bring on a second set of eyes.
+Make sure to proofread your resume and also bring on a second set of eyes.
 Having multiple grammatical errors in your resume does not speak well of you and could indicate that you don't pay attention to details.

-You would be required to communicated effectively in any job role.
+You would be required to communicate effectively in any job role.
 Having good writing skills is always a plus.

 <h3>Always save your resume as a PDF file</h3>